-Then the report states: The alteration of hymns in order to remove references to Christ, against the original intention of the authors, is not acceptable.'
-This should rule out this year's Commonwealth Day Observance which did exactly that to All Creatures of our God and King.
+Then the report states: The alteration of hymns in order to remove references to Christ, against the original intention of the authors, is not acceptable.’
+This should rule out one Commonwealth Day Observance I attended which did exactly that to All Creatures of our God and King.

 Good, you may think.
-But unfortunately on three occasions the report also praises the Commonwealth Day Observance and the splendour of (this) traditional' event.
+But unfortunately on three occasions the report also praises the Commonwealth Day Observance and ‘the splendour of (this) traditional’ event.
 It is the theological chapter that causes me most concern.
 This takes 13 pages to argue that the Bible supports multi-faith worship (mainly indirectly).
-Some of the texts referred to are irrelevant For example, it claims that in the Old Testament, Yahweh (the accurate form of Jehovah) was worshipped by people who were consciously worshipping other gods.
+Some of the texts referred to are irrelevant.
+For example, it claims that in the Old Testament, Yahweh (the accurate form of Jehovah) was worshipped by people who were consciously worshipping other gods.
+They may have been but the OT strongly condemns it.

 It also claims the Old Testament, unlike the New Testament, doesn’t always call for complete conversion from other gods.
 And, says the report, this should modify our view of the Gospel call to complete conversion.
 But the Bible never commends people who are half converted.
 And even where the texts quoted aren’t irrelevant, they will not support the weighty inferences the report draws from them.